 What are the benefits of using an Architecture styles

-- It is considered as a starting point of thinking and inspiration for building your architecture.
+- It is considered as a starting point for thinking and inspiration for building your architecture.

-- On of the well-known styles can be a solution for the problem you are trying to solve.
+- One of the well-known styles can be a solution to the problem you are trying to solve.